- What is a Portable Hot Tub?

 There are two main types of portable hot tubs available – inflatable and hard shell.
 Hard shell hot tubs are more popular and are made with higher quality.

-Inflatable: Inflatable hot tubs are cheap, DIY hot tubs that can be installed on your own.
+Inflatable hot tubs are cheap, DIY hot tubs that can be installed on your own.
 While this type of hot tub is easily portable and a “plug and play” option, it’s important to keep in mind their downsides.
 Inflatable hot tubs usually have a maximum 5 year lifespan, have shallow water levels, are uninsulated, and do not have built-in seating.

-Hard shell: High-quality portable hot tubs come in the form of hard shell hot tubs.
+High-quality portable hot tubs come in the form of hard shell hot tubs.
 Hard shell portable hot tubs can last 20 or more years, have built-in seating and energy-efficient insulation, include massage jets, and have a high weight and water capacity.
 If you are looking for a portable hot tub that is built to last, hard shell models are your best bet.

-When thinking about the materials of your hot tubs, consider both the hot tub’s exterior and interior.
+When thinking about the materials for your hot tub, consider both the hot tub’s exterior and interior.
 Portable hot tubs have an exterior layer called the “shell” or “cabinet,” which is typically made from a synthetic acrylic or fiberglass material, but often appears like real wood.
 One benefit of this synthetic shell is that it is designed to be weather-resistant, durable, insulated, and easy to clean.
 Homeowners can usually choose from a variety of colors and textures for this exterior shell – for instance, a mahogany, marble, or cedar finishing.